visma-meglerfront/sniff-array/README.md

 * empty => null
 * class => object

-Strict specifications are denoted by the type followed by an exclamation sign (!) and narrow down the possible accepted values.
+Strict specifications are denoted by the type followed by an exclamation sign `!` and narrow down the possible accepted values.
 In particular:
 * string! doesn't accept the empty string `''`
 * int! doesn't accept `0`
 * number! doesn't accept `0` or `NAN`
 * array! doesn't accept empty arrays `[]`
+* object! doesn't accept stdClass objects with 0 fields `new stdClass()`
 * mixed! doesn't accept arbitrary arrays, only pure primitives

 `array` as primitive specification simply denotes any arbitrary array of whatever form, while an explicitly specified nested array specification demands exact matches